ADichoso/CSC612M_MP2/README.md

 Additional threads will also be included to handle the synchronization of global bests across each dimension.

-The Project was ran on a Cloud Server with a Tesla V100 as a
+The Project was ran on a Cloud Server with a Tesla V100 for the GPU

 # A. Execution Output and Correctness Check